mahdims98/Reinforcement-Learning-grid-world-finding-the-best-path/README.md

 - SARSA
 - Two-step Expected SARSA

-submited as homework of RL class-2020 (grid_world_env.py is used with permission)
+The project was submitted as homework for the RL class-2020 (grid_world_env.py is used with permission)

 evaluator_mdp.py is used to generate all the figures automatically